gsuberland/ropywiki/README.md

 # ROPyWiki
 ROPyWiki (read-only python wiki) is a simple, lightweight, locally run, read-only wiki for markdown files.
 The primary use-case is as a web frontend for a git-backed wiki.
 It is heavily inspired by [sqshr's mikiwiki](https://github.com/sqshr/mikiwiki).

-It is designed to be very lightweight and use minimal dependencies.
+## Features

+ROPyWiki is currently under development, but it is in a usable state.

+Current features include:

+* Standard markdown support, including images
+* Minimal dependencies.
 At current the only dependency is the [Markdown](https://pypi.org/project/Markdown/) package.

-ROPyWiki is currently under development.
-It is in a usable state but has no search function and some things are a work in progress.
+* Search against file/directory names and file contents, with search term highlighting on results.

+## Known issues

+XSS is trivially possible via the search functionality and file contents. **ROPyWiki is not intended for use with untrusted content!**

 ## Setup and use